dagint/aws-health-status/README.md

  * table has TTL enabled with the name of "ttl"
  * arn is the primary key and it uses the default table settings
  * Columns: arn, added, lastUpdatedTime, ttl
- * The ttl will wil expire the data using the variable intSeconds + 1 hour.
-If you are using   defaults of the script it will be expire the table row after 5 hours
+ * The ttl will expire the data using the variable intSeconds + 1 hour.
+If you are using defaults it will be expire the table row after 5 hours

 ## Configuration Items
 * Create and update config.ini or rename config.ini.sample in the same directory as the script and update snsTopicArn and WebHookURL.